dvzgeo/php_ogr/README.md

 The original webpage/documentation for OGR/PHP is still available at http://dl.maptools.org/dl/php_ogr/php_ogr_documentation.html - this is the same as the file php_ogr_documentation.html

-The code is available under a MIT-style license - see LICENSE, which is the original license file from DM Solutions (originally README.TXT).
+The code is available under a MIT-style license - see LICENSE, which is the same license as the original license file from DM Solutions (originally README.TXT).

 ## Supported PHP version